Return to the Department of English and Creative Writing .

 - write and present effectively to professional audiences about issues in the field.

 For students entering with the B.A., the doctoral program is designed to be a five- to six-year program.
-These students will complete three years of coursework (six three-credit courses per year), including three hours of directed reading in the second year, and two to three years of directed study and dissertation research, successfully completing comprehensive examinations and a dissertation.
+These students will complete three years of coursework (six three-credit courses per year), including three hours of directed reading in the second year, and two to three years of directed study and research, successfully completing comprehensive examinations and a dissertation.

 For students entering with the M.A., the doctoral program is designed to be a four- to five-year program.
 These students will complete two years of coursework (six three-credit courses per year), and two to three years of directed study and research, successfully completing qualifying examinations and a dissertation.
 The Graduate Program Committee may consider a reduction in coursework if extensive additional graduate coursework has previously been completed.